marios-code-path/path-to-springboot-3/observation/README.md

 For an application to be considered 'production ready', we must include some amount of monitoring features that indicate how the app is doing at runtime.
 Luckily, Spring Boot Actuator provides most of Spring Boot monitoring features.

 > **_TIP:_** Because so much of the monitoring information can also be used against your app, as well as add unnecessary data density, it is a good idea to review [the Actuator docs](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html).
 This will be a great starting place if you are already new to Actuator, or just want to know how to control endpoint exposure or apply security among other things.

 ## More about Micrometer Observation

-Since Spring Framework 6, metrics and tracing get handled by [Micrometer](https://micrometer.io).  his framework is a vendor-neutral API for instrumenting code and sending measurements to aggregators such as [Prometheus](https://prometheus.io), [InfluxDB](https://influxdata.com), [Netflix Atlas](https://netflix.github.io/atlas-docs/overview/) and more.
+Since Spring Framework 6, metrics and tracing get handled by [Micrometer](https://micrometer.io) - a vendor-neutral API for instrumenting code.
+Micrometer also makes available and sends measurements to aggregators such as [Prometheus](https://prometheus.io), [InfluxDB](https://influxdata.com), [Netflix Atlas](https://netflix.github.io/atlas-docs/overview/) and more.
 Furthermore, Spring Actuator and Micrometer work together - Micrometer gathers metrics and makes them available on `management` endpoints via Actuator.

+** WHAT AM I TALKING ABOUT ??? **
 Micrometer makes use of a number of observation API's to instrument our code.
-For example, You may emply a [Meter]() to count the number of requests per second in your web app, you may employ a [histogram] to determine `n`-percentile for latency.
+For example, You may employ a [Meter]() to count the number of requests per second in your web app, or a [histogram] to determine `n`-percentile for latency.
 One way to enable multiple observation criteria is to use Micrometer's [Observation]() API.
+** WHAT AM I TALKING ABOUT ??? **

+### First, a Simple

-There is a quick and simple way to add observation to you Spring-Boot 3 app.
+There is a quick and simple way to add observation to your Spring-Boot 3 app.
+We simply need to wrap imperative code with one of the instrumentation APIS - in this case, the highly versatile [Observation](https://github.com/micrometer-metrics/micrometer/blob/main/micrometer-observation/src/main/java/io/micrometer/observation/Observation.java) API.

-Quickstart:
+SimpleObservationApplication.java:

 ```java
 @Slf4j